dkibalnikov/donutsk/README.md

 represent hierarchical data structures.
 The following features are worth to be highlighted:

-- Create pie or donut charts while retaining ggplot flexibility, such as leveraging faceting and palettes, and fine-tuning appearance
+- Create pie or donut charts while retaining ggplot2 flexibility, such as leveraging faceting and palettes, and fine-tuning appearance
 - The layout functions help to streamline displaying text and labels *geoms* without overlapping effectively leveraging space available for pie and donut charts